 EAQ Grass Roots is an Equine Assisted Learning Centre in Crowhurst, Surrey.
-We have two facilitators, four horses and five dogs who provide alternative education sessions for children and young people who:
+We have four facilitators, six horses, six dogs, chickens and sheep who provide alternative education sessions for children and young people who:

 are not in full time mainstream education